Engagement Letter

 All payments are processed through the secure client portal.
 Entcounsel accepts credit card, debit card, and electronic bank transfer.
 Entcounsel does not accept cash or cheques.
 This policy supports our compliance with anti-money laundering obligations and ensures a clear, auditable record of all transactions.

-11 Late Payment Interest
+11 Late Payment and Suspension for Non-Payment

 Accounts rendered by Entcounsel are payable upon receipt.
 Accounts unpaid for more than 30 days from the date of invoicing will bear interest at the Bank of Canada overnight rate plus 3%, calculated on an annualized basis, in accordance with the Solicitors Act, R.S.O.
 1990, c.
 S.15.